liamkit/CheatSheet/ArchLinux-efi.md

-# ArchLinux Installation Cheat Sheet *NOT COMPLETED*
+# ArchLinux Installation Cheat Sheet

 Cheat sheet to install ArchLinux on a VMWare Fusion VM using EFI.
+Compare to normal installation, The only different is in grub-install.
 This guide does the minimal to create a bootable VM.

 ## Booting